discordjs/guide/guide/popular-topics/webhooks.md

 ### Sending messages

 Webhooks, like bots, can send up to 10 embeds per message.
 They can also send attachments and normal content.
-The <DocsLink path="class/Webhook?scrollTo=send">`Webhook#send()`</DocsLink> method used to send to a webhook is very similar to the method used for sending to a text channel.
+The <DocsLink path="class/Webhook?scrollTo=send" type="method" /> method used to send to a webhook is very similar to the method used for sending to a text channel.
 Webhooks can also choose how the username and avatar will appear when they send the message.

 Example using a WebhookClient: